How Do I File a Bad Faith Claim Against an Insurance Company?

 Sometimes, insurance companies will issue denials of claims on the grounds that the claim is not within the scope of the coverage.
 To check whether the denial has validity, the claimant must go back through their lengthy insurance agreement and wade through the fine print, most of which is written in “legalese” that is hard to understand.
 The reality is that some insurance representatives will deny coverage in bad faith on the assumption that the claimant won’t bother to check the language or won’t understand it when they do and simply give up.

 This is where an experienced bad faith insurance attorney is important.
-Your lawyer can examine the terms of the policy on your behalf and advise you on whether or not the denial is reasonable or not.
-If not, the lawyer can attempt to negotiate a reasonable settlement with the insurance company or represent you in your pursuit of legal action against them.
+Your Brentwood, NY personal injury lawyer can examine the terms of the policy on your behalf and advise you on whether or not the denial is reasonable or not.
+If not, a Whiteplains personal injury lawyer can attempt to negotiate a reasonable settlement with the insurance company or represent you in your pursuit of legal action against them.

 How Long Do I Have to File a Bad Faith Claim Against an Insurance Company?